lyokha/ngx-export-tools-extra/README.md

-So, basically, we used *renderEDETemplate* to decompose POSTed JSON objects and then *rewrite* requests to other locations where extracted fields were encoded inside the URL path.
+So, basically, we used *renderEDETemplate* to decompose POSTed JSON objects and then *rewrite* requests to other locations where extracted fields were encoded inside the location's URL path.

 ###### A simple test